 Small: You make your kindergartner a healthy, nutritious lunch every day, and every day, he trades it or throws it out.
 You only find out by overhearing him and his buddy chattering during a play date.
 When you ask him about it, he outright denies it, because he does not want to a) get in trouble or b) make you feel bad or c) both.
 He is saving himself from looking a little worse, when what he wants, always, is to make sure you love him, and think well of him.
 He doesn’t want to disappoint you.

 Medium: A high schooler complains incessantly about her awful teachers, their unreasonable assignments, never having any time for a social life, and feeling lonely.
 How is she deceiving herself?
 Maybe she is an average student but is expected to be stellar by well-meaning parents.
 The pain of facing that reality and failing is much worse than believing her own complaints about others.
 Maybe her workload is super heavy, and she cannot manage her time well enough, or her social skills are not yet well developed.
 It is still more comforting to blame outside forces.
-She doesn’t want to disappoint her parents.
+Academic life is heavy with stresses; she doesn’t want to disappoint her parents.

 Large: When you find yourself in a relationship that makes you feel a constant, thrumming sense of desperation because you cannot please your partner without taking on their interests, likes and dislikes, despite how you feel about his/her choices.
 When you start to lose yourself because you are consumed with making sure you cannot be replaced, you are already lost to real connection.
 You have made the decision that your needs, wants and desires must always play second fiddle.
 This means you are afraid if you risk showing your true self to your partner or friend, they will shun you, think less of you, and the connection will sever.
 So you live with the deception in fear of what you perceive as the greater loss, the loss of connection, albeit one that is not genuine.
 It is based on the unhealthy notion that taking on your partner’s desires and pushing yours to the side, will keep you from disappointing them.